Zone Look-up Map

 Examples:

 “Liquor Retail” is allowed in certain zones but has further restrictions or allowances in some mapped areas or within a particular distance to Residential zones.
-(See FAQ: How does the IDO handle alcohol sales?)
+(See FAQ: How is alcohol regulated in the IDO?)

 Index of Use-specific Standards Tailored for Small Areas:

-- See Table I and Table II following the Table of Contents in the IDO for an index of all regulations in the IDO tailored for small areas.
+- See Table I and Table II following the Table of Contents in the IDO for an index of all regulations in the IDO tailored for small areas/overlay zones.

 - Table I is in the order of the IDO, so see Subsection 4-3 for use-specific standards.

-- Table II is the same index organized alphabetically by small area.
-For each area, check for any use-specific standars in Subsection 4-3.
+- Table II is the same index organized alphabetically by small area/overlay zone.
+For each area, check for any use-specific standards in Subsection 4-3.

 See also: